ember-learn/super-rentals-tutorial/src/chapters/02-adding-pages.md

-With our first page down, let's add another one!
+With our [first page](../01-orientation) down, let's add another one!

 This time, we would like the page to be served on the `/about` URL.
-In order to do this, we will need to tell Ember our plan to add a page at that location, otherwise Ember will think we have visited an invalid URL!
+In order to do this, we will need to tell Ember about our plan to add a page at that location.
+Otherwise, Ember will think we have visited an invalid URL!

 The place to manage what pages are available is the *[router](TODO: link to router)*.
 Go ahead and open `app/router.js` and make the following change: